user-of-github/CPP/URLParser/Readme.md

   - [x] Trim
   - [x] ± Split
 - [ ] Maybe some badge in Readme ?
-- [x] Maybe GitHub actions for something ? // just running gtests
+- [x] Maybe GitHub actions for something ? // just running gtest

 ### _Additional To Do:_